Reporting6 min readReviewed June 15, 2026By Sabillon Advisory

 Checklist

-• Cash flow statement or cash flow review.
+• Cash flow statement or cash review.

-• Sales by customer or service.
+• Sales by service line or customer.

-• Expense detail.
+• Expense detail by category.

-• Budget vs. actual if available.
+• Budget vs. actual if you have one.

 Common mistakes